jmolmo/etcd_watcher/README.md

 # etcd_watcher

 A basic Publisher/Subscriptor pattern implementation using etcd clients as publishers.
 The publisher is any kind of client able to write keys in the etcd database.
-Subscriptors, should use the api provided by the watcher object in order to be warned about changes in the keys which are interesting for the subscriber.
+Subscribers, should use the api provided by the watcher object in order to be warned about changes in the keys which are interesting for the subscriber.

 ## Example of use: